 American composer of mostly chamber works that have been performed in Europe and North America.

 Mr. Rulon studied piano in Indiana as a child.
-He studied composition and electronic music with John Eaton, Frederick Fox and Bernhard Heiden at Indiana University from 1972–80, where he received his BM in composition and his double MM with distinction in composition and electronic music.
+He studied composition and electronic music with John Eaton, Frederick A. Fox and Bernhard Heiden at Indiana University in Bloomington from 1972–80, where he received his BM in composition and his double MM with distinction in composition and electronic music.
 He later studied at Princeton University and there earned his PhD in composition in 1995.

 He taught as an associate instructor at Indiana University from 1977–80 and later taught at the Thurnauer School of Music in New Jersey from 1989–91 and at Princeton University in 1993–94.

 COMPLETE LIST OF WORKS